tink-crypto/tink/README.md

     Config.register(TinkConfig.TINK_1_0_0);
 ```

-After primitives have been registered, the basic use of Tink proceeds in three
+After implementations of primitives have been registered, the basic use of Tink
-steps:
+proceeds in three steps:

 1. Load or generate the cryptographic key material (a `Keyset` in Tink terms).
 2. Use the key material to get an instance of the chosen primitive.